If you haven’t set up your developer environment, please do so before continuing with this section.

 to run the unit tests.

-To run your changes locally, you’ll need to run both the client and server locally.
+To run your changes locally, you’ll need to run both the client and server.
 The server and client can either be run together or separately as follows:

 You can run both together by using make run